Bolsena

 Bolsena is a town and comune of Italy, in the province of Viterbo in northern Lazio on the eastern shore of Lake Bolsena.
 It is 10 km (6 mi) north-north west of Montefiascone and 36 km (22 mi) north-west of Viterbo.
-The ancient Via Cassia, today's highway SR143, follows the lake shore for some distance, passing through Bolsena.
+The ancient Via Cassia, today's highway SR143, follows the lakeshore for some distance, passing through Bolsena.
+Bolsena is named "the city of the Eucharistic miracle" from which the solemnity of Corpus Domini had been extended to the whole Catholic Church.

 History

 While it is fairly certain that the city is the successor to the ancient Roman town of Volsinii (sometimes termed Volsinii Novi – New Volsinii – to distinguish it from the Etruscan city), scholarly opinion is sharply divided as to whether Volsinii was the same as the ancient Etruscan city of Velzna or Velsuna (sometimes termed Volsinii Veteres – Old Volsinii), the other candidate being Orvieto, 20 km (12 mi) NE.
 George Dennis pointed out that the town of Bolsena has no Etruscan characteristics; for example, Etruscan cities were built on defensible crags, which the hill on which the castle is situated is not.
 The Roman historian Pliny the Elder said that a bolt from Mars fell on Bolsena, "the richest town in Tuscany" and that the city was entirely burned up by this bolt.
 The population moved to another site, which Dennis thought was Bolsena.
 The new city was named after the old, hence Roman Bolsena has an Etruscan name.
 Dennis suggests a number of crags in the area including Orvieto but does not favor Orvieto on the grounds that it is too far away.